Q&A for Consumers on Intentional Genomic Alterations in Animals

 Q: How are IGAs in animals regulated?

-A: FDA regulates the IGA in animals to ensure that it is safe for the animal, safe for anyone that consumes food from the animal, and that it is effective (i.e., it does what the developer claims it will do).
+A: FDA approval of IGAs in animals ensures that they are safe for the animal, safe for anyone that consumes food from the animal, and that they are effective.
 FDA’s regulatory system is science and risk-based.
-For products that are low risk, FDA may not expect submission of an approval application.
+For certain products with risks that are understood and mitigated, FDA may not expect submission of an approval application.
 For those products that go through the approval process, data requirements are proportionate to the risks of the product, for example an IGA in a non-food animal will not require food safety data.
 For those IGAs that are seeking an approval from FDA, the agency also assesses potential risks from approval of the IGA to the environment under the National Environmental Policy Act (NEPA).

 Q: What’s the difference between animal clones and IGAs in animals?